husisy/pyniggli/README.md

 rewrite in pure python and numpy

-a drop-in replacement for the original implementation
+a drop-in replacement for the original implementation (see [link](https://github.com/atztogo/niggli))

-the c-code and the formula in the paper (see link) are quite confusing for me.
+the c-code and the formula in the paper (see [link](http://scripts.iucr.org/cgi-bin/paper?S010876730302186X)) are quite confusing for me.
 If anyone get a deeper insight, please help to improve the code.

 ## quickstart